Yacine Bentalaa

-Yassin Bentaalla (born September 24, 1955) is a former Algerian international who played as a goalkeeper.
+Yassin Bentaalla (born September 24, 1955) is an Algerian former professional footballer who played as a goalkeeper.
 He was a member of the Algerian team at the 1982 FIFA World Cup in Spain.
 He is currently the goalkeeping coach at Al Wasl FC, a position he has occupied since 1993.

 Club career

 During his playing career, Bentalaa played for UPC Salembier, NA Hussein Dey, RC Kouba and USM Alger.

 International career

-Bentalaa was a member of the Algerian National Team at the 1982 FIFA World Cup in Spain.
+Bentalaa was a member of the Algeria national team at the 1982 FIFA World Cup in Spain.